fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12b.md

 In the MongoDB Docker Hub page under "Initializing a fresh instance" is the info on how to execute js to initialize the database and an user for it.

-Let's create a file `mongo-init.js` and place it in the mongo directory of the express project.
+Let's create a file _mongo-init.js_ and place it in the mongo directory of the express project.

-**mongo-init.js**
+**mongo-init.js:**
 ```javascript
 db.createUser({
   user: 'the_username',